History of the Iowa Alpha Chapter of Tau Beta Pi

 In total, 18 buildings and campus landmarks have been named for Tau Beta members.
 The non-engineering buildings include: Beyer Hall, the Jischke Honors Building, Palmer Human Development and Family Studies Building, and the Sukup Basketball Complex.

-Since its establishment, Iowa Alpha has initiated 7,500 members of which 811 (11%)have been women.
-There are historical reasons so few women are Tau Beta Pi members.
+Since its establishment, Iowa Alpha membership has steadily grown and as of 1 January 2020 the chapter has initiated a total of 8,173 members of which 976 (12%) have been women.
+There are historical reasons why women make up a relatively low percentage of Tau Beta Pi members.
 While women are now accorded the same Tau Beta Pi membership rights as men, this has not always been the case.
 Membership of women in Tau Beta first became an issue in 1903 when a woman in engineering at the University of Illinois headed her class and was elected to membership by Illinois Alpha.
 Unfortunately, the Tau Beta Pi Executive Council that year refused to approve the female student’s election to membership.
 Illinois Alpha appealed to the National Convention, but delegates voted to uphold the Council’s decision and the Tau Beta Pi Constitution was hastily edited to insert the word “male” wherever appropriate.

 It should be noted that this action was taken before Iowa Alpha was established and that Iowa State had an early tradition of supporting women in engineering.
 In 1892, Elmina Wilson, a Civil Engineering student, was the first woman to receive an engineering degree from Iowa State.
 She went on to earn her Masters degree in 1894 and remained at Iowa State as an Instructor of Civil Engineering from 1892 to 1902; and as an Assistant Professor of Civil Engineering from 1902 to 1904.
 She is believed to be the first woman in the nation to receive an engineering degree and to serve as a engineering faculty member.
 Her sister, Alda, also earned a B.S. degree in Civil Engineering in 1894.